mlesniak/kotlin-gameboy/README.md

 I do not find interesting, I'm spending more time with the other pet projects which I'm more interested in for the time being ;-) #YOLO

+### Some additional notes

+(Which might help my memory if I every decide to touch this again...)

+Quoting the documentation on the memory IO register [0xFF42](https://gbdev.gg8.se/wiki/articles/Video_Display#FF42_-_SCY_-_Scroll_Y_.28R.2FW.29.2C_FF43_-_SCX_-_Scroll_X_.28R.2FW.29), the Gameboy video controller does not simply map the RAM to the video ram, but instead allows to specify the initial scan line (and automatically wraps) around, thus allowing scrolling while keeping the tile-indexed contents of memory fixed:

+> FF42 - SCY - Scroll Y (R/W), FF43 - SCX - Scroll X (R/W)
+> >
+> Specifies the position in the 256x256 pixels BG map (32x32 tiles) which is to
+> be displayed at the upper/left LCD display position.
+Values in range from 0-255
+> may be used for X/Y each, the video controller automatically wraps back to
+> the upper (left) position in BG map when drawing exceeds the lower (right)
+> border of the BG map area.

+Hence, it is not sufficient to simply map some bytes from memory to some Kotlin-specific graphics library, but one has to simulate additional logic to correctly render it, i.e. the starting scanline should be read from `0xFF42`.

 ## Fun fact
 In `com.mlesniak.gameboy.CPU.showLogo`, I've implement a method to interpret the boot rom logo data and show the parsed logo.